-Make sure you save it as a draft as you need to add a few extra things to your post before you hit the publish button!
+Make sure you save it your post as a draft as you need to add a few extra things and edit your post before you hit the publish button!

 If you’ve taken your own photos, then this is the time to add them.

 Do this by uploading your photos using the “add media” tab at the top of your blog post, make sure that you fill in the “alt text” boxes with a relevant title for your photos as this will help them show up in a google search.